What do I research?

 (b) The effect of early child attachment network to multiple caregivers (e.g., mothers and fathers) on socioemotional outcomes.

-(c) The buffering effect secure attachment representations have on the link between childhood adversities and adult physical health.
+(c) The predictive power and buffering effect secure attachment representations have on the link between childhood adversities and adult physical health.

 Why do I research attachment?